vippsas/zeroeventhub/go/README.md

 The URL in the `NewClient` constructor must now be the full URL to the ZeroEventHub endpoint.
 Previously, the client would append `/feed/v1` to the URL given.

+The `Handler` function now also requires a path argument.
+Previously, it was hardcoded to use the path `/feed/v1`.

 ## Server

 This library implements the transport layer, but the basic paginate-over-events